shaunharker/DSGRN/docs/signatures.rst

 .. code-block:: sql

-  sqlite> create temp table MorseGraphVertexCount as select MorseGraphIndex,COUNT(*) as VertexCount from MorseGraphVertices group by MorseGraphIndex order by VertexCount desc;
+  create temp table MorseGraphVertexCount as select MorseGraphIndex,COUNT(*) as VertexCount from MorseGraphVertices group by MorseGraphIndex order by VertexCount desc;

 Now let's select the ones with more than 3 vertices:

 .. code-block:: sql

-  sqlite> select GROUP_CONCAT(MorseGraphIndex) from MorseGraphVertexCount where VertexCount > 3;
+  select GROUP_CONCAT(MorseGraphIndex) from MorseGraphVertexCount where VertexCount > 3;

 .. code-block:: sql